CtrlK

 Workflow Clarity

 The 'How It Works' section lists vague steps without any concrete validation checkpoints or actual commands.
-No clear sequence for how to actually perform CPU analysis, no feedback loops for verifying optimizations work, and no specific tools or methods identified.
+No feedback loops for error recovery.
+The 'Instructions' section is completely generic ('Invoke this skill when trigger conditions are met') with no actual workflow guidance.

 1 / 3